apache/druid/docs/ingestion/native-batch.md

 * `http://{PEON_IP}:{PEON_PORT}/druid/worker/v1/chat/{SUPERVISOR_TASK_ID}/subtaskspec/{SUB_TASK_SPEC_ID}/history`

 Returns the task attempt history of the worker task spec of the given id, or HTTP 404 Not Found error if the supervisor task is running in the sequential mode.

+### Segment pushing modes
+While ingesting data using the parallel task indexing, Druid creates segments from the input data and pushes them.
+For segment pushing, the parallel task index supports the following segment pushing modes based upon your type of [rollup](./rollup.md):

+- Bulk pushing mode: Used for perfect rollup.
+Druid pushes every segment at the very end of the index task.
+Until then, Druid stores created segments in memory and local storage of the service running the index task.
+This mode can cause problems if you have limited storage capacity, and is not recommended to use in production.
+To enable bulk pushing mode, set `forceGuaranteedRollup` in your TuningConfig.
+You can not use bulk pushing with `appendToExisting` in your IOConfig.
+- Incremental pushing mode: Used for best-effort rollup.
+Druid pushes segments are incrementally during the course of the indexing task.
+The index task collects data and stores created segments in the memory and disks of the services running the task until the total number of collected rows exceeds `maxTotalRows`.
+At that point the index task immediately pushes all segments created up until that moment, cleans up pushed segments, and continues to ingest the remaining data.

 ### Capacity planning